Try Out These Useful Techniques in Microsoft Project Tables

 Do you want to learn more about Microsoft Project?
 Check out our virtual classroom or live classroom Project courses >

 The following are some helpful tips when working with tables.

-To apply a table to a view, display the desired view, click on the View tab on the Ribbon and then select a table from the Tables drop-down menu.
+To apply a table to a view, display the desired view, click the View tab in the Ribbon and then select a table from the Tables drop-down menu.

 The Entry table is the default table that appears in the sheet area on the left in the Gantt Chart view.
 It also appears by default in many other task views.
 It can be confusing to some users if fields other than the default fields such as Duration, Start and Finish are displayed.
 It's a good idea to save a custom table if you want to display other fields.

 If the Entry table has been changed (new fields added or columns hidden), to reset the Entry table:

 - If it's been modified, click the View tab on the Ribbon.

 - Click Tables and from the drop-down menu, select Reset to Default.

 You can quickly add a column to a table by right-clicking a column heading, selecting Insert Column and then selecting a field.
 When the Field Name list is displayed, type the first letter of the desired field to go to that field and then click the field.
 Columns are inserted to the left.

 To quickly resize a column in a table, double-click the right edge of a column heading to resize to best fit.